Chamber announces ‘DOORS on Tour’ contest

-The Farmington Regional Chamber has announced a DOORS on Tour Competition that will culminate Sept.
-2 when somebody will win a brand-new Blackstone Griddle valued at $399.
+The Farmington Regional Chamber of Commerce has announced a DOORS on Tour Competition that will culminate Sept.
+2 when somebody will win a brand new Blackstone Griddle valued at $399.

 The chamber-sponsored DOORS on Tour features the work of local artists using doors as their canvas.
 The DOORS are placed around the city of Farmington, as well as other locations in the Parkland, providing visitors a colorful, creative, and memorable way to remember the community.